 Pharmacodynamics deals with the effect of a drug at its site of action, the dose-response relationship of the drug, and the influence of other factors on the drug effect.

 Types of drug targets

 Every functioning molecule in an organism is a potential site of action for a drug.
 Means through which drugs act include:

 - Intracellular receptors (e.g., receptors for glucocorticoids, NO)

 - Interaction with enzymes

-- Efficacy: the degree to which drugs activate receptors after binding and lead to a cell response
+Drug efficacy (correlates with Emax): the maximum degree to which a drug activates receptors after binding and triggers a cell response

 - Residence time: : the lifespan of a drug‑receptor complex

 Antagonists have zero efficacy, agonists have maximum efficacy, and partial agonists (see below) have submaximal efficacy.

 Agonist: a drug that has a similar effect to that of the endogenous receptor activator (e.g., β2 agonists)